josphk/Wave/README.md

 # Wave

-Wave is a healthcare and biotech application that helps people with poor motor control maintain and keep track of their fine motor skills using an IoT motion tracker
+Wave is an RoR application that provides rehabilitation for people with poor motor control.
+It leverages IoT technology with a custom-made motion sensor to produce and consume positional data in real-time.
+Every user session processes this data to generate metrics such average time and accuracy, which are visualized to show trends over time using D3.js.

 Try a [demo](http://wavemotion.xyz)!